-Dorothy Hepworth (1898 –1978) was a British painter who studied at the Slade School of Fine Art from 1917 to 1919, where she met her life partner Patricia Preece.
-They remained together even after Preece's marriage to painter Stanley Spencer.
+Dorothy Hepworth (1894–1978) was a British painter who studied at the Slade School of Fine Art from 1917 to 1919, where she met her life partner Patricia Preece.
+They remained together even after Preece's marriage to painter artist Stanley Spencer.

 After returning from living in Paris for four years, Hepworth and Preece became part of the Bloomsbury circle.
-Hepworth had her works displayed at the Royal Academy during her time at the Slade, in 1928 at the Dorathy Warren Gallery and in 1936 at the Lefeuvre.
+Hepworth's work was displayed at the Royal Academy during her time at the Slade, in 1928 at the Dorothy Warren Gallery, and in 1936 at the Le Feuvre.

-Hepworth continued to sign her paintings under the name of Preece even after Preece's death in 1968 and continued to paint up to her death in 1978.
-A studio sale of Hepworth's work was held at Christie's in 1984 and in 1991 Bloomsbury Workshop held a retrospective exhibition of her paintings and drawings.
+Hepworth continued to sign her paintings under the name of Preece even after Preece's death in 1968.
+She continued to paint up to her death in 1978.
+A studio sale of Hepworth's work was held at Christie's in 1984, and in 1991 Bloomsbury Workshop held a retrospective exhibition of her paintings and drawings.

 It is only in recent years that the truth about Hepworth's contribution to the art world has come to light.
 She is now recognized as a talented painter in her own right, and her work is increasingly being exhibited and appreciated.